TomSumner28/merchant-data/README.md

-# The Reward Collection GPT
+# Merchant Dashboard with AI Search

-This project provides a small Flask application that turns your website into a branded ChatGPT interface.
-Users can type questions and receive responses from OpenAI's GPT model.
-Conversation history is stored in the session so each visitor gets a personal chat experience.
+This project provides a small Flask application that lets you upload a workbook and view key metrics in a dashboard.
+An AI powered search box lets you ask natural-language questions about your data.

 ## Requirements

-Only `flask` from PyPI is required.
-Install it with:
+Install Flask (and optionally pycurl for HTTPS performance) using the provided requirements file:

 ```bash
 pip install -r requirements.txt
 ```

-Set `OPENAI_API_KEY` in your environment and optionally `FLASK_SECRET_KEY` for session security.
-Then run:
+Set the following environment variables:

+- `OPENAI_API_KEY` – required for the AI question feature
+- `FLASK_SECRET_KEY` – secret used for session cookies

+Then start the app:

 ```bash
 python3 app/main.py
 ```

-Open `http://localhost:5000` in your browser to start chatting.
+Visit `http://localhost:5000` to upload your workbook (`.xlsx`).
+After uploading you will be redirected to the dashboard.

 ### Deployment

-The repository includes a `vercel.json` file so the app can be deployed to Vercel.
-Configure `OPENAI_API_KEY` (and optionally `FLASK_SECRET_KEY`) as environment variables in your Vercel project.
-All requests will be served by the Flask function defined in `api/index.py`.
+The repository includes a `vercel.json` file so the Flask app can be deployed to Vercel.
+Configure the environment variables mentioned above in your Vercel project and deploy normally.
+All HTTP requests will be routed to the Flask application via `api/index.py`.